Katoemma/airtable_crud/README.md

      - `your_table_name`: The name of the table to query.
      - `filterByFormula`: An Airtable formula string that defines the filter criteria.
      - `view` (optional): The view to fetch records from.
 Defaults to `'Grid view'`.
+     - `fields`(optional): The fields within the table to be included in the response.
    - **Usage**: Use this method to fetch records that meet certain conditions without retrieving the entire dataset.
    - **Example**: